InfyniSec/ByBit-Hack/README.md

 # ByBit-Hack
-Details of the ByBit Hack, Feb 2025
+Details of the ByBit Hack, the biggest crypto hack yet,that happened in Feb 2025